 East Moravia is a cycling paradise.
 The reason is that the Zlín Region is one of the best in the number of kilometers of cycle paths.
 The same applies to individual cycling routes.
-The Bečva cycle path and the Bat'a canal cycle path became a hit.
-The second of the mentioned, the Bat'a canal cycle path passes through Uherské Hradiště.
-The high popularity of these cycling routes increases an expanding cycling trend and brings about the influx of new tourists to this region (Janoška, 2018).
-Kolo Kavárna plans to use this growing potential.
-According to a survey from 2019 within the We Love Cycling Czech Republic project, cycling is an extremely popular sport among the Czechs.
+The Bečva cycle path and the Baťa canal cycle path became a hit.
+The second of the mentioned, the Baťa canal cycle path passes through Uherské Hradiště.
+The high popularity of these cycling routes increases an expanding cycling trend and brings about the influx of new tourists to this region.
+Café Domestikárna plans to use this growing potential.
+According to a survey from 2014 within the We Love Cycling Czech Republic project, cycling is an extremely popular sport among the Czechs.
 35.5% of the population enjoys sports cycling.
-Although this number may not seem overwhelming, the Czech Republic is one of the countries with the greatest popularity of cycling, after Hungary and Denmark (welovecycling.com, 2019).
-This survey was furthermore supplemented by the finding that the most active cycling group is aged 15-24, accounting for 84%.
+Although this number may not seem overwhelming, the Czech Republic is one of the countries with the greatest popularity of cycling, after Hungary and Denmark.
+This survey was expanded in 2019 and supplemented by the finding that the most active cycling group is aged 15-24, accounting for 84%.
 As the years go by, the respondents' interest in cycling decreases.
 Only 48% of people aged 55 - 64 said that they ride a bike occasionally.
 However, this declining trend could encourage the boom of e-bikes.
 In the case of professions, students (87%) and managers (80%) are the most represented groups.
 People taking care of their children (74%) together with people working in the office (70%) are the third-most represented groups.
 Retirees ride a bike the least (39%).
-The survey also concluded that the most popular place for cycling in the Czech Republic is Otrokovice, located approximately 20 kilometers from Uherské Hradiště, and through which the already mention Bat'a canal cycle path passes (welovecycling.cz, 2019).
+The survey also concluded that the most popular place for cycling in the Czech Republic is Otrokovice, located approximately 20 kilometers from Uherské Hradiště, and through which the already mention Baťa canal cycle path passes.